 After recording definitive treatments of so many current pop songs, it was only a matter of time before the artisans of Tin Pan Alley began looking to Armstrong for inspiration in crafting their latest songs.
 Harold Arlen’s “I Gotta Right to Sing the Blues” is pure Louis, relying on the strings of repeated notes we heard Armstrong do on “Star Dust.”
 Naturally, the vocal fits him like a glove but it’s the trumpet playing that commands attention.

 Something has changed.
-Confronted with a two-bar break leading into his solo, Armstrong eschews the fast-fingered acrobatics of “Cake Walking Babies from Home” or the pyrotechnics of the “West End Blues” cadenza.
+Confronted with a two-bar break leading into his solo, he eschews the fast-fingered acrobatics of Louis Armstrong’s song “Cake Walking Babies from Home” or the pyrotechnics of the “West End Blues” cadenza.
 Instead, he hits a single note, perfectly placed and with just enough vibrato that it appears to swing.
 After such an entrance, Armstrong simply soars, floating above the beat, relaxed as can be, building up to a giant gliss to a high concert D that shakes the rafters.

 Barely 32 years old, Armstrong has already discovered that less is more, heralding a stylistic change that required a deeper focus on tone, an even more extended range and a singable sense of lyricism, all carried off by an almost inhuman amount of endurance–and made to sound easy.
 It’s not.